codyclonts/animal_crossing_villager_popularity/README.md

 ## Project Oversight
 - Animal Crossing: New Horizons (acnh) is video game in which the player controls a character who moves to a deserted island.
 In this game, the player accomplishes assigned tasks, develops the island as they choose, and brings other characters to live on their island.
 For this project, I am using information from the Animal Crossing New Horizon character catalog csv to acquire, prepare, explore, and create models to predict whether or not a new character will be successful.

+  - A successful character is defined as falling within tier 1, 2, or 3 in the popularity poll.
+This accounts for about 17% of the characters.

 - This information is based off of a popularity poll that is updated monthly.
 It is current as of June 30, 2022.